Tom Donahue (filmmaker): As editor

 Donahue's first narrative feature as editor was Raphael Nadjari's The Shade (starring Richard Edson).
 The film premiered at the 1999 Cannes Film Festival in the Un Certain Regard section.
 He also edited Raphael Nadjari's next two films, I am Josh Polonsky's Brother and Apartment #5C (which premiered as part of the 2002 Cannes Directors' Fortnight).

 He edited the IFC Films feature documentary, Keep the River on Your Right based on the book of the same name by Tobias Schneebaum.
 The film won the 2001 Gotham Spirit Truer than Fiction Award & the Jury Prize at the International Documentary Film Festival Amsterdam.

 In 2005, Donahue edited IFC's Wanderlust, a feature doc/narrative directed by Shari Springer Berman and Robert Pulcini and starring Paul Rudd and Tom McCarthy.

 For television, Donahue edited several episodes of Showtime's acclaimed live action version of Ira Glass' This American Life (nominated for three Emmys in 2007).
 He edited the pilots for the reality series, Growing Up Gotti, I Pity the Fool, Heroes Among Us and The Cho Show and has edited episodes of Iconoclasts, Salt'N Pepa, Kimora: Life in the Fab Lane and HBO's Real Sex.

 CreativeChaos vmg

-CreativeChaos vmg is a feature film, documentary and television production company based in New York and Los Angeles.
+CreativeChaos vmg is an independent film and television production company founded in 2010 by Tom Donahue, Ilan Arboleda, and Steve Edwards (d.
+2021).
+Based in New York and Los Angeles, the company develops and produces documentary features, docuseries, and television programming focused on cultural, political, and historical subjects.

-Founded in 2010 by Tom Donahue, Ilan Arboleda, and Steve Edwards (passed in 2021), CreativeChaos focuses on projects that are provocative and that move the dial on the cultural conversation.
-Guided by a deeply held philosophy stating that all projects must meet the following three qualifications: artistic merit, commercial viability, and social disruption; he cornerstone of their work is the ability for art and media to be a socially disruptive force.

-The company is producing a TV documentary series based on a book by a Polish activist and writer Klementyna Suchanow, This Is War.
-Women, Fundamentalists, and the New Middle Ages.
+Projects produced under the CreativeChaos banner include Casting By (HBO), Thank You for Your Service, This Changes Everything (Starz/Netflix), Bleed Out (HBO), Los Tigres Del Norte at Folsom Prison (Netflix), Dean Martin: King of Cool (TCM), Murder of God’s Banker (Paramount+), and Mafia Spies (Paramount+).
+The company is also producing The Dream Factory of Oz and Break Out.